Jovian–Plutonian gravitational effect

-The Jovian–Plutonian gravitational effect was a hoax phenomenon purported to cause a noticeable short-term reduction in gravity on Earth that was invented for April Fools' Day by the English astronomer Patrick Moore and broadcast on BBC Radio 2 on 1 April 1976.
+The Jovian–Plutonian gravitational effect was a hoax phenomenon broadcast on BBC Radio 2 on 1 April 1976.
+The hoax purported that a conjunction of the planets Jupiter and Pluto (Pluto would later be reclassified by astronomers as a dwarf planet) would cause a noticeable short-term reduction in gravity on Earth.
+The hoax was invented for April Fools' Day by the English astronomer Patrick Moore.

 Background

 Patrick Moore (4 March 1923 – 9 December 2012) was the doyen of British television astronomers, boasting a long career in public service broadcasting, a quick-fire manner of speech, and a number of eccentric habits, including the wearing of a monocle.
 A wartime navigator in the Royal Air Force's Bomber Command, he was elected a Fellow of the Royal Astronomical Society in 1945 and presented BBC Television's The Sky at Night programme from 1957 until his death.
 He was appointed an Officer of the Order of the British Empire in 1968.
 Above all, Moore had a high level of public recognition in the United Kingdom as a respected astronomer.

 The planet Jupiter is two and a half times as massive as all of the other planets in the Solar System combined.

 Pluto is so small and so remote from the Sun and the Earth that it was not discovered until 1930.
 It was classified as a planet at the time and remained as such for 76 years until 2006, when the International Astronomical Union reclassified it as a dwarf planet, as it belongs to a belt of many similar small objects.

 Thus, at the time of the hoax, Pluto was considered to be the ninth planet in the solar system.